MicrosoftDocs/azure-stack-docs/azure-stack/includes/user-compute-upload-vhd.md

 ms.lastreviewed: 08/04/2020
 ---

-For this next step, you will need an VHD which is sysprep'ed and prepared to be used as an image on Azure Stack.
+For this next step, you will need a VHD which is sysprep'ed and prepared to be used as an image on Azure Stack.
 [There are multiple ways of creating this image](https://docs.microsoft.com/azure-stack/operator/azure-stack-add-vm-image), including using Azure VMs.
 If you are using Azure VMs, you can upload the syspreped VHD in a storage account and use it as below (if you are not, consider uploading the vhd on the ASDK on a storage account)

-The following steps assume you have used an Azure VM and uploaded the prepared VHD in a public storage account names "storageaccount", using a container named "vhdimages"
+The following steps assume you have used an Azure VM and uploaded the prepared VHD in a public storage account name "storageaccount", using a container named "vhdimages"

 In the ASDK, using AzCopy in a PowerShell window, download the image.